 How to automate getting Google reviews

-Your team is already swamped with different projects.
+Mostly your team is already swamped.
 Sending review requests to all your customers manually at the end of every business day can be a time-consuming process.
 It’s a lot of work to add on for your employees.

-Experience Marketing software can take care of the whole process for you.
-Birdeye, for example, uses deep-linking to route customers directly to the Google review form in a single click.
+An all-in-one reputation management software can take care of the whole process for you.
 This makes the process of writing a review even easier than not writing one — especially when the customer is happy with their experience and likes your business.
-Birdeye takes care of this process for Google and over 150 other review sites.
+Birdeye takes care of this process for Google and over 250 other review sites.